modxorg/Docs/en/building-sites/settings/site_name.md

 **Type**: String
 **Default**: MODX Revolution

-The name of your MODx site.
+The name of your MODX site.